Geovanne5/geoXzram/README.md

 Compatibility: Not all ROMs or kernels easily support changing the compression algorithm, which may limit the applicability of the solution.

 Variable Impact: Positive impact may vary depending on the specific use of the device.
 In some cases, the benefits may be less noticeable.

+# How will I know if the module is working?

+use this command in your terminal emulator: su -c "cat /sys/block/zram0/comp_algorithm"